Skip to content

 { "event": "feed.updated", "siteId": "your-site-id", "buildId": "..." }

-The request carries an X-GW-Signature header — a hex HMAC-SHA256 of the raw request body, keyed by a shared secret you set when you register the subscription.
+The request carries three headers — Webhook-Id, Webhook-Timestamp, and Webhook-Signature (v1=<hex>, an HMAC-SHA256 over the id, timestamp, and raw request body, keyed by a shared secret you set when you register the subscription).
 Always verify that signature over the raw bytes before you act on the request, or anyone who learns your URL can force-revalidate your cache.
+Signing the id and timestamp together makes it replay-safe, and the stable Webhook-Id lets you dedupe a retried delivery.

 @ghostwritr/next/revalidate ships a ready-made route handler.
 It verifies the signature, then busts the cache tags (and any paths you list):